vincentcheri/chemistry_and_tech/README.md

 # chemistry_and_tech
 in this repo i try to apply my programming skills in chemistry.
-Just to see improve my problem solving skills.
+Just to improve my problem solving skills.

 periodictable.c can be compiled to anyfile name of your choice or the normal a.out executable file.